hifiberry/configurator/docs/api-documentation.md

 The SMB/CIFS API provides functionality for discovering and mounting network shares containing music files.
 This enables accessing music libraries stored on NAS devices, Windows shares, or other SMB-compatible file servers.

+**Security Features:**
+- Passwords are automatically encrypted using the secure configuration store
+- All credentials are stored securely and never exposed in plain text
+- Mount configurations persist across system reboots
+- Support for various SMB protocol versions (SMB1, SMB2, SMB3)

 #### `GET /api/v1/smb/servers`

 Discover SMB/CIFS file servers on the local network.